yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 #### Layer-by-Layer Breakdown

 **Layer 7 (Application)**: Where user-facing protocols live.
 HTTP, HTTPS, FTP, SMTP, DNS all operate here.
-This layer contains the **actual data** your application cares about—HTML documents, JSON responses, file transfers.
+This layer contains the **actual data** your application cares about: HTML documents, JSON responses, file transfers.
 HTTP proxies operate at this layer, giving them **full visibility** into request/response content.

 **Layer 6 (Presentation)**: Handles data format translation, encryption, and compression.
 SSL/TLS encryption occurs here (though TLS is often considered to straddle Layers 5-6).
-This is where **HTTPS encryption** happens—encrypting Layer 7 data before passing it down to Layer 5.
+This is where **HTTPS encryption** happens, encrypting Layer 7 data before passing it down to Layer 5.

 **Layer 5 (Session)**: Manages connections between applications.
 SOCKS proxies operate here, below the application layer but above transport.
-This position makes SOCKS **protocol-agnostic**—it can proxy any Layer 7 protocol (HTTP, FTP, SMTP, SSH) without understanding their specifics.
+This position makes SOCKS **protocol-agnostic**, it can proxy any Layer 7 protocol (HTTP, FTP, SMTP, SSH) without understanding their specifics.

 **Layer 4 (Transport)**: Provides end-to-end data delivery.
 TCP (connection-oriented, reliable) and UDP (connectionless, fast) are the dominant protocols.
 This layer handles **port numbers**, **flow control**, and **error correction**.
 All proxies ultimately rely on Layer 4 for actual data transmission.

 **Layer 3 (Network)**: Handles routing and addressing between networks.
 IP (Internet Protocol) operates here, managing **IP addresses** and **routing decisions**.
-This is where your **real IP address** lives—and where proxies aim to substitute it.
+This is where your **real IP address** lives, and where proxies aim to substitute it.

 **Layer 2 (Data Link)**: Manages communication on the same physical network segment.
 Ethernet, Wi-Fi, and PPP operate here, handling **MAC addresses** and **frame transmission**.
 Network fingerprinting at this layer can reveal **physical network characteristics**.

-**Layer 1 (Physical)**: The actual hardware—cables, radio waves, voltage levels.
+**Layer 1 (Physical)**: The actual hardware (cables, radio waves, voltage levels).
 While rarely relevant to software, physical-layer characteristics can be measured (signal timing, electrical properties) for **advanced fingerprinting**.

 !!! tip "OSI vs TCP/IP Models"
     The **TCP/IP model** (4 layers: Link, Internet, Transport, Application) is what networks actually use.
 OSI (7 layers) is a **teaching tool** and reference model.
-When people say "Layer 7 proxy," they're using OSI terminology—but the actual implementation uses TCP/IP.
+When people say "Layer 7 proxy," they're using OSI terminology, but the actual implementation uses TCP/IP.

 #### Why Layer Positioning Matters for Proxies